-These large majestic birds vary in shades of pink and have black tipped wings which are only visible in flight.
+These large, majestic birds vary in shades of pink and have black-tipped wings which are only visible in flight.
 Like all flamingo species, the pink colouration is determined by the amount of carotenoid pigment that is ingested.
-These pigments are found in the flamingo’s food sources – algae, crustaceans and microscopic plant materials, and the more flamingo consumes the stronger its intensity of pink.
+These pigments are found in the flamingo’s food sources – algae, crustaceans and microscopic plant materials, and the more the flamingo consumes the stronger its intensity of pink.
 Although the pink colouration is most obvious in a flamingo’s plumage, the carotenoids also impregnate the bird’s tissues, skin, blood and even egg yolk.

 Click an image to view larger

 12 species are locally extinct on the island, including the Floreana mockingbird and Floreana racer snake.

 Once home to some of the most iconic wildlife in Galapagos, Floreana has been devastated by invasive species.
 We are supporting a hugely ambitious project to restore the island to its former glory.